giachero/biDAQz/README.md

 Server/Client comunication tools for the biDAQ board

 ### Clone the repository locally
 Open up your terminal and clone the repository locally
+Clone by using a password protected SSH key (preferred)
 ```
 $ mkdir ~/work>/dev/null 2>&1 && cd ~/work
 $ git clone git@github.com:giachero/biDAQzmq.git